tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 <li>Redis assigns "slot" ranges for each master node within the cluster.
 These slots are also referred as "hash slots"</li>
 <li>These slots are between <code>0</code> and <code>16384</code>, which means each master node in a cluster handles a subset of the <code>16384</code> hash slots.</li>
 <li>Redis clients can query which node is assigned to which slot range by using the <a href="https://redis.io/commands/cluster-slots"><code>CLUSTER SLOTS</code></a> command.
 This gives clients a way to be able to directly talk to the correct node for the majority of cases.</li>
-<li>For a given Redis key, the hash slot for that key is the result of <code>CRC16(key)</code> modulo <code>16384</code>, where CRC16 here is the implementation of the CRC16 hash function.
-I am no expect when it comes to cryptography and hashing, but <a href="https://play.golang.org/p/mEmbtCibk_o">here</a> is how this can be done in Go by using the <a href="https://github.com/snksoft/crc">snksoft/crc</a> library (note that Redis also has a handy command called <a href="https://redis.io/commands/cluster-keyslot"><code>CLUSTER KEYSLOT</code></a> which performs this operation for you).
+<li>For a given Redis key, the hash slot for that key is the result of <code>CRC16(key)</code> modulo <code>16384</code>, where <code>CRC16</code> here is the implementation of the CRC16 hash function.
+I am no expect when it comes to cryptography and hashing, but <a href="https://play.golang.org/p/mEmbtCibk_o">here</a> is how this can be done in Go by using the <a href="https://github.com/snksoft/crc">snksoft/crc</a> library.
+Note that Redis also has a handy command called <a href="https://redis.io/commands/cluster-keyslot"><code>CLUSTER KEYSLOT</code></a> which performs this operation for you per given Redis key.
 The clients are expected to embed this logic so that they can directly communicate with the correct node with the help of <code>CLUSTER SLOTS</code> command mentioned above.</li>
 <li>Same as the single node Redis setup, Redis Cluster uses asynchronous replication between nodes.
 So, each shard can have its own set of replicas which would be responsible for the same subset of the hash slots as its master.
 These replicas can be used for failover scenarios as well as distributing the read load (which we will touch on later).</li>
 </ul>